New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 With centralized finance, money is held by banks or financial institutions.
 Whenever money is moved around in the centralized system, third parties make money by charging fees for using their services.

 Certain transactions in the CeFi system can also take a long time to process.
-While card transactions can be instantaneous, getting funds from a loan or a large sum transferred between banks can take days to process.
+While card transactions can be instantaneous, transferring funds from a loan or a large sum between banks can take days.

 Decentralized finance

-Instead, it allows people to create financial products and smart contracts (a self-executing contract where the agreement terms are written via lines of computer code) without needing to worry about transaction fees and delays caused by outside companies.
+Instead, it allows people to create financial products and smart contracts (self-executing contracts where the agreement terms are written via lines of computer code) without needing to worry about transaction fees and delays caused by outside companies.
 No matter who you are or where you are in the world, as long as you have an internet connection, you can buy, sell, lend, trade, and borrow using blockchain technology.

-The freedom of this DeFi system has led to innovation and creativity that the current global CeFi system just doesn’t have – perhaps the most famous example being non-fungible tokens (NFTs).
+The freedom of this DeFi system has led to innovation and creativity that the current global CeFi system lacks—perhaps the most famous example being non-fungible tokens (NFTs).

 How does DeFi work?